henrietta-k/adapt-learning-wiki/Setting-up-your-development-environment.md

 The output framework contains all the source files and programs required to produce your course.
 The output framework uses [Grunt](http://gruntjs.com/) to manage the build process.
 Run all of the grunt tasks from your output framework directory.

 #### The Core Bundle
 In order to for an Adapt course to run correctly, you will need to install the Core Bundle.
-This bundle contains a variety of basic components, as well as a vanilla theme used to display the course.
+This bundle contains a variety of basic components, as well as a vanilla theme used to style and display the course.

 *-todo- add menu information once it is contained within the bunde*